-Time of Day Responsibilities Morning Team meets with president and/or dean and designated guests.
+Time of Day Responsibilities Morning Team meets with dean and designated guests.
 Meet with program head.
 Meet with program faculty, students, and support staff.
 Attend optional luncheon for team with institutional officials and guests.
-Afternoon Continue meetings and interviews.Visit facilities.Visit supporting departments.
-Evening During the team meeting, your responsibilities are to: Report on findings relative to previously identified potential Deficiencies, Weaknesses, and Concerns.
+Afternoon Continue meetings and interviews.Visit supporting departments.
+Evening Report on findings relative to previously identified potential Deficiencies, Weaknesses, and Concerns.
+Provide input, as appropriate, regarding findings in the other programs to arrive at team consensus regarding shortcomings.
 Identify, report on, and document potential strengths and observations, as appropriate to the commission.
 Discuss possible accreditation action.
 Access the Program Audit Tool in the AMS and enter preliminary shortcomings.